-The Service also in 2018/2019 continued to develop close working relationships with a range of partners delivering consumer advice in Newcastle including Newcastle Citizens Advice.
+The Service also in 2019/2020 continued to develop close working relationships with a range of partners delivering consumer advice in Newcastle including Newcastle Citizens Advice.

-National Scams Awareness Month 2018
+National Scams Awareness Month 2019

-L-R Nicola Diston, (Newcastle CAB), Councillor Nick Kemp (Cabinet Member for the Environment), Councillor Karen Kilgour (Cabinet Member for Health and Social Care) and Neill Duffy (Newcastle CAB).
+L-R Nicola Diston, (Newcastle CAB), Councillor Nick Kemp (Cabinet Member for the Environment and Regulatory Services) and Neil Duffy (Newcastle CAB).

-The Service together with Newcastle Citizens Advice delivered on an event during National Scams Awareness Month on the 6 June 2018 at the Grainger Market Event Space.
+The Service together with Newcastle Citizens Advice delivered on an event during National Scams Awareness Month on the 11 June 2019 at the Grainger Market Event Space.